filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ## Tips

-### Safely restarting the miner daemon
+### Safely restarting the lotus-miner daemon

 The process of shutting down a storage provider and starting it again is complicated.
 Several factors need to be taken into account to be able to do it with all the guarantees:

-- How long the miner plans to be offline.
+- How long the storage provider plans to be offline.
-- The existence and distribution of proving deadlines for the miner.
+- The existence and distribution of proving deadlines for the storage provider.
 - The presence of open payment channels and ongoing retrieval deals.
 - The occurrence of ongoing sealing operations.